Frequently Asked Questions

 I trained in film but was an early adopter of digital, which means that I now have vast experience in deeply complicated post-production.
 Photographs that combine sections of several photographs to build a final image.
 Post has become a means to build virtually any conceivable final image.

-Can I get the raw files?
+Can I have the raw files?

 Sorry, but no!